Local bi-Lipschitz classification of semialgebraic surfaces: Surfaces with homogeneous parametrization

 Notice that the equation $\phi(x,y,z) =0$ defining $X_f$ ({\it resp.}, $X_g$) is not homogeneous in general.

+The following theorem shows that in this case, in order to obtain the bi-Lipschitz e\-qui\-va\-lence of $X_f$ and $X_g$, we do not need any hypothesis on the bi-Lipschitz equivalence of the set $f(D(f))$ and $g(D(g))$.

+The proof of the theorem uses the notion of {\sl identification component } due to Ruas and Silva (\cite{Ot}, Definition 2.4): Take a representative $f:U\to V$ of $f$, where $U$ and $V$ are neighbourhoods of $0$ in $\R^2$ and $\R^3$.
+An {\sl identification component} of $D(f)$ is an irreducible component $D(f)^j$ of $D(f)$ such that the restriction $f\vert_{D(f)^j}: D(f)^j \to \R^3$ is generically one to one.
+If the restriction is generically $2 - 1$, we say that $D(f)^j$is a {\sl fold component} of $D(f)$.

-The following theorem shows that in this case, in order to obtain the bi-Lipschitz e\-qui\-va\-lence of $X_f$ and $X_g$, we do not need any hypothesis on the bi-Lipschitz equivalence of the images of the double point sets. \begin{theorem} Let $f, g: (\R^2, 0) \to (\R^3, 0)$ be finitely determined map germs of corank 1 with homogeneous parametrization of the form (\ref{form_homogeneous_parametrization}).
-If $link(f)$ and $link(g)$ are bi-Lipschitz equivalent then $X_f$ and $X_g$ are bi-Lipschitz equivalent with respect to the inner metric. \end{theorem}
+\begin{theorem} Let $f, g: (\R^2, 0) \to (\R^3, 0)$ be finitely determined map germs of corank 1 with homogeneous parametrization of the form (\ref{form_homogeneous_parametrization}).
+If $link(f)$ and $link(g)$ are bi-Lipschitz equivalent and the polar curves $\Gamma^1(X_f)$ and $\Gamma^1(X_g)$ are bi-Lipschitz equivalent, then $X_f$ and $X_g$ are bi-Lipschitz equivalent with respect to the inner metric. \end{theorem}

 \begin{preuve} Let us write $f$ in the form (\ref{form_homogeneous_parametrization}), that means